If you have ever wondered gum disease can go away, here is good news for you. Gum disease can go away but only with immediate gum disease care.

 - Frequently rinse your mouth with an antibacterial mouthwash to keep the bacterial count in your mouth under control.

-Note that even after a professional gum disease care treatment, there is likelihood that your gum disease may return.
+Note that even after a professional gum disease care treatment, there is the likelihood that your gum disease may return.
 This is so because it is almost impossible to completely get rid of all the infection-causing bacteria at once.
 More so, those deep pockets can still harbour more debris and plaque.